+The 1974 Bucharest Population Conference concluded that development is the best contraceptive.
 In Kenya, like in other countries around the world, development catalyses reduction in mortalities, fertility and population growth due to improved health care and family planning services.
 This makes population dependent on development.
 The converse is also true but less obvious that development is dependent on population.
 The effects of rapid population growth on social and economic development in Kenya is manifested in:

 - (i) Increased unemployment due to increase in labour force.

-This leads to increased dependancy constraining the national economy. - (ii) Increased demand for basic and higher education beyond the countrys' institutional capacities, leading to a reduction in school enrollments and to high attrition rates. - (iii) Increased pressure on both financial resources and health facilities.
+This leads to increased dependancy constraining the national economy. - (ii) Increased demand for basic and higher education beyond the countrys' institutional capacities, leading to a reduction in school enrollments and to high attrition rates.
+Education should be tailored to enhance self-reliance. - (iii) Increased pressure on both financial resources and health facilities.
 Per capita government expenditure on health services has declined from about US\$ 10 in 1980/81, to US\$ 3 in 1993/94.
 At present, the health delivery system is characterized by congestion, and a shortage of both medical personnel and service delivery points. - (iv) Increased demand for food and other basic services such as housing. - (v) Increased environmental degradation through the removal of ground cover and cultivation of hillsides, river banks, catchment areas and other marginal lands.

-The factors mentioned above are some of the negative effects of rapid population growth on the country's economy and, e, its development.
-The following are some of the effects of development on population:
+The factors mentioned above are some of the negative effects of rapid population growth on the country's economy and, therefore, its development.
+The following are some of the positive effects of development and good governance on population:

-educed infant and child mortality due to improved primary health care services;

-ncreased life expectancy due to improved nutrition and lealth care for the population;

-mproved literacy levels and educational attainment evels;

-eduction of poverty levels in the country over the years; nd, olitical and social cohesion among a culturally eterogenous society.
+- (i) reduced infant and child mortality due to improved primary health care services; - (ii) increased life expectancy due to improved nutrition and health care for the population; - (iii) improved literacy levels and educational attainment levels.
+These can be improved further by making education easily affordable; - (iv) reduction of poverty levels in the country over the years; and, - (v) political and social cohesion among a culturally heterogenous society.

-CATION FOR THIS POPULATION POLICY
+4.0 JUSTIFICATION FOR THIS POPULATION POLICY

-ance of the Past Population Policy
+4.1 Performance of the Past Population Policy